4K performance that’s nothing short of spectacular.

 Unprecedented expansion.
 At 20Gb/s.

 Six Thunderbolt 2 ports redefine the possibilities for expansion by giving you up to 20Gb/s of throughput — without being limited by a set number of PCI Express slots.
 Connect to your SAN or fast local RAID storage.
-Then add video I/O, broadcast monitors, your existing PCI Express cards, and just about anything else your workflow requires.
-With HDMI output, you can even use a 4K TV as an external monitor for Final Cut Pro X. Manufacturers like Promise, AJA, and Blackmagic are creating a host of advanced high-performance storage, video I/O, and expansion solutions for Thunderbolt 2.
-Another benefit of Thunderbolt: You can easily move your high-performance peripherals from one Mac to another based on the task at hand.
+Then add video I/O, broadcast monitors, your existing PCI Express cards and just about anything else your workflow requires.
+With HDMI output, you can even use a 4K TV as an external monitor for Final Cut Pro X. Manufacturers like Promise, AJA and Blackmagic are creating a host of advanced high-performance storage, video I/O and expansion solutions for Thunderbolt 2.
+Another benefit of Thunderbolt: you can easily move your high-performance peripherals from one Mac to another based on the task in hand.
 And both generations of Thunderbolt technology are compatible with the new Mac Pro.

 Learn more about Thunderbolt

-Final Cut Pro X. Now optimized for Mac Pro.
+Final Cut Pro X. Now optimised for Mac Pro.

 Final Cut Pro X Performance

 The power to work with even the largest models.

 Dual workstation-class AMD FirePro GPUs — standard in every Mac Pro — provide up to 12GB of video memory, with up to 528GB/s of memory bandwidth for manipulating complex models with massive geometry and large textures.
 Work with your models at a whole new level of detail, speed, and responsiveness.
 And Mac Pro works with OpenGL 4.1 in OS X Mavericks to support advanced features like tessellation shaders.

 Available 12-core Intel Xeon E5 processors — with up to 60GB/s of memory bandwidth — make rendering tasks incredibly fast.
 And PCIe-based flash storage and 1866MHz memory make quick work of virtually everything you do.